demisto/content/Integrations/Vectra_v2/Vectra_v2_description.md

 into their applications.
 Vectra provides access to security event data, platform configuration, and health information via URI paths.

 Tested with API version 2.1.
+c_score and t_score to fields changed to certainty and threat accordingly